B1nus/wezy/README.md

   too_fast
 ```
 # Tests
-Write `test` and the start of a line and write the boolean statement you want to test.
+Use the keyword `test` and write the boolean statement you want to test.
 For example `test x + y > 1`.
 If said test fails cb will show you the values of the variables:
 ```
 testing filename.cb...
   5 | passed!